 Once you begin using Lume on a regular basis, you will notice you can use less Lume less often.

 Here is what I do: I apply Lume to my underarms every day to every other day.
-I’ll apply more or less depending on if I plan on showering the next day or not.
+I’ll apply more or less depending on if I plan on showering the next day or not (it's okay to skip a shower!).
 I always rub it into the hairy part of my pit with fingertips, and what is left over is for my lady parts and bum.

 Now that I am primed and have been using Lume for so long, it takes so little, I actually feel like I never smell.
 Never!
 It’s like I am bionic, but it wasn’t always this way.